Hanskhali Assembly constituency

-Hanskhali Assembly constituency was an assembly constituency in Nadia district in the Indian state of West Bengal.
+Hanskhali was an assembly constituency in Nadia district in the Indian state of West Bengal.
 It was reserved for scheduled castes.

 Overview

 As a consequence of the order of the Delimitation Commission Hanskhali Assembly constituency ceases to exist from 2011.
 Ranaghat Uttar Purba Assembly constituency is a new constituency in the area.

 Hanskhali assembly constituency was part of the Nabadwip (Lok Sabha constituency).